Semi-universality of CFT$_d$ entropy at large spin: Large Yang-Mills theory at high

 It follows that it is only possible to obey both \eqref{whenni} and \eqref{whenbig} when

-The condition \eqref{dmb} is always satisfied in the parameter ranges \cref{case1}, \cref{case2} and \cref{case3} in \ref{ggphasenonmix}, and is also obeyed over a large part of the parameter range \cref{case4} of the same subsection.
-While we cannot quite reach the lower bound value $\tau/(J_1J_2)^{1/3} $ while staying consistent with \eqref{dmb}, we can reach to within ${\cal O}(1/N^2)$ of this value (this follows from the first of \eqref{mixedcharges}). \footnote{From a microcanonical viewpoint, this can be understood as follows.
+The condition \eqref{dmb} is always satisfied in the parameter ranges of \cref{case1}, \cref{case2} and \cref{case3} in \S\ref{ggphasenonmix}, and is also obeyed over a large part of the parameter range of \cref{case4} of the same subsubsection.
+While we cannot quite reach the lower-bound value of $\tau/(J_1J_2)^{1/3} $ while staying consistent with \eqref{dmb}, we can reach within ${\cal O}(1/N^2)$ of this value (this follows from the first equation of \eqref{mixedcharges}). \footnote{From a microcanonical viewpoint, this can be understood as follows.
 As we have mentioned above, we have assumed that the black hole component of our grey galaxy carries a twist that is much larger than $N^2$.
 Now let us suppose that the scaled twist $\tau/(J_1J_2)^{1/3} $ is of order unity, say around the lower bound value $A$.
-We know from the analysis above that, in this case, that while almost all of the angular momentum of the system is carried by the gas, the gas twist is of the same order as the black hole twist.
+We know from the analysis above that, in this case, while almost all of the angular momentum of the system is carried by the gas, the gas twist is of the same order as the black hole twist.
 As the scaled twist is of order unity, it follows that $\sqrt{J_1^g J_2^g} \gg N^3$.
-There is, however, a lot of room to accommodate this inequality, while obeying the condition \eqref{inter} which guarantees the fidelity of the non-interacting approximation.}
+There is, however, a lot of room to accommodate this inequality, while obeying the condition \eqref{inter}, which guarantees the fidelity of the non-interacting approximation.}

 We see that all the phases described in this subsection {\it can} be accessed while respecting \eqref{whenni} and \eqref{whenbig}, and so are accurately described by the approximations used in this paper {\it in an appropriate intermediate range of parameters.}